-1. Why does my child need to be a member of Triathlon BC?
+1. Why does my athlete need to be a member of Triathlon BC?

 Tri Monsters is a registered and affiliated club with Triathlon BC and membership is a requirement of sanctioning.

-Introductory camp level athletes will require a swim suit, a bicycle in good working condition & properly fitting helmet, and a pair of running shoes.
-Athletes joining the full season team, who have decided that they like the sport and want to participate regularly in team activities will need to have more specific swimming, road cycling and triathlon equipment and apparel (road bike for example).
-We are able to assist a small number of athletes each season with equipment to try out the sport, if equipment purchase is a limiting barrier to sport, please contact us and we will see what we can do to get started and try out the team.
+Athletes joining the club, need to have a road bike and helmet, as well swim suit and goggles.
+We are able to assist a small number of athletes each season with equipment to try out the sport, if equipment purchase is a limiting barrier to sport, please contact us and we will see what we can do to get started and try out the club.

 Equipment needs to be an appropriate size for the athlete and needs to be maintained on a regular basis.

-5. What are the pre-requisites to join the Tri Monsters?
-What if my child is not able to do that yet?
+3. What are the pre-requisites to join the Tri Monsters?
+What if my athlete is not able to do that yet?

-To join the team: athletes must be able to ride a road bike with control (must be able to use brakes, corner, ride a straight line), and be able to swim a minimum of 200m in under 6 minutes (11-13yrs), or 400m freestyle in under 12 minutes (14yrs +).
+To join the club: athletes must be able to ride a bike with control (must be able to use brakes, corner, ride a straight line), and be able to swim a minimum of 200m in under 5 minutes.
 Swim requirement not applicable for athletes joining the cycling program only.

-Athletes joining the Balance Point Racing team will make a full season commitment to the sport, athletes will be assessed individually for appropriateness for the program, no specific pre-requisites exist.
-Typically those with previous experience on the Tri Monster Team, or athletes transferring from training in other sports at a competitive level, are a good fit, and have the drive and determination to pick up any skills they don’t yet have.
+Athletes joining the Junior Squad: are making a commitment to the sport.
+Athletes will be assessed individually for strengths/limitations, no specific pre-requisites exist.
+Typically those with previous experience in the Tri Monster Club, or athletes transferring from training in other sports at a competitive level, are a good fit, and have the drive and determination to pick up any skills they don’t yet have.

 If your athlete is not quite ready to join us yet, we look forward to working with you next season.
-In the meantime, please make use of all of the fantastic opportunities for learning to swim, training to swim, gaining bike skills and learning the fundamentals of sport that the North Okanagan has to offer, such as: Red Cross Lessons at the Vernon Rec Centre; Kokanee Swim Club; Pacific Sport Sports ABCs or Xplore Sports Programs through the Vernon Rec Centre; Vernon Triple AAA Track and Field Club; Vernon BMX; to name a few.
+In the meantime, please make use of all of the fantastic opportunities for learning to swim, gaining bike skills and learning the fundamentals of sport that the North Okanagan has to offer, such as: Red Cross Lessons at the Vernon Rec Centre; Vernon Triple AAA Track and Field Club; Vernon BMX; to name a few.